-Had Seaboard not applied mark-to-market accounting to its derivative instruments, operating income for this segment would not have changed for the three month period of 2017 and would have been \$4 million lower for the six month period of 2017.
-For the three and six month periods of 2016 operating income would have been lower by \$18 million and \$13 million, respectively.
+Had Seaboard not applied mark-to-market accounting to its derivative instruments, operating income for this segment would have been lower by \$3 million and \$7 million for the three and nine month periods of 2017, respectively.
+For the three and nine month periods of 2016, operating income would have been higher by \$23 million and \$10 million, respectively.
 While management believes its commodity futures, options and foreign exchange contracts are primarily economic hedges of its firm purchase and sales contracts or anticipated sales contracts, Seaboard does not perform the extensive record-keeping required to account for these transactions as hedges for accounting purposes.
 Accordingly, while the changes in value of the derivative instruments were marked-to-market, the changes in value of the firm purchase or sales contracts were not.
 As products are delivered to customers, these existing mark-to-market adjustments should be primarily offset by realized margins or losses as revenue is recognized over time, and these mark-to-market adjustments could reverse in 2017.
 Management believes eliminating these mark-to-market adjustments provides a more reasonable presentation to compare and evaluate period-to-period financial results for this segment.

-Loss from affiliates for the three and six month periods of 2017 decreased by \$13 million and \$21 million, respectively, compared to the same periods in 2016.
-The decreases primarily reflect consolidation of an equity method investment that incurred \$11 million and \$12 million of losses during the three and six month periods of 2016, respectively.
+Loss from affiliates increased \$6 million for the three month period of 2017 and decreased \$15 million for the nine month period of 2017 compared to the same periods in 2016.
+The changes primarily reflect consolidation of an equity method investment that incurred \$2 million of income and \$10 million of losses during the three and nine month periods of 2016, respectively.
 See Note 9 to the condensed consolidated financial statements for further information on this affiliate.
 Based on the uncertainty of local political and economic environments in the countries in which the CT&M segment's affiliates operate, management cannot predict future results for the affiliates.